pschanely/CrossHair/README.md

 * [Emacs (flycheck)](https://github.com/pschanely/emacs-flycheck-crosshair)

-If you make a plugin for your favorite editor (please do!), we'll link it above.
+If you make a plugin for your favorite editor (please do!), submit a pull request to add it above.
 The `crosshair check [FILENAME]` command will yield results in the same format as the mypy type checker. (a non-zero exit for for errors, and lines formatted as `{FILENAME}:{LINE_NUMBER}:error:{MESSAGE}`)

 ## Limitations